racheldurbin/my-first-website/README.md

 ## Description

-_{Webpage explaining it was my first project and what I hope to learn at Epicodus.}_
+Webpage explaining it was my first project and what I hope to learn at Epicodus.

 ## Setup/Installation Requirements